givingjar/blog.givingjar.org/_posts/2017-01-04-charity-spotlight-reach-studio-art-center.md

 [Adults][13] can learn a variety of clay, drawing, and painting techniques through the studio's adult clay, _Picture This_, and _Mud &amp; Mug_ classes.
 Similarly, [kids][14] as young as age two can find clay, drawing, and painting classes that fit their skill level.

 The center offers art exploration classes, a K-3 summer school program, and an [open studio][9] for teens.
-The studio also participates in Lansing School District's _Late State Wednesday_ and offers additional programs to [homeschoolers][12].
+The studio also participates in Lansing School District's _Late Start Wednesday_ and offers additional programs to [homeschoolers][12].

 REACH also features the works of local artists in their gallery, hosts special events, and participates in a variety of community events.
 Their art truck travels to other locations across Lansing to further improve the community's access to art.